A freak accident in Clinton, Maine, left four people hurt when a horse-drawn carriage careened out of control and hit a car and a telephone pole.

 Because horse-drawn carriages are not “self-propelled” – they’re powered by the horse – Maine’s OUI law does not apply to them.

-The OUI defense lawyers at Maine Criminal Defense Group strive to legally represent everyone in southern Maine who has been arrested and accused of drunk or drugged driving.
+The OUI defense attorneys at The Maine Criminal Defense Group strive to legally represent everyone in southern Maine who has been arrested and accused of drunk or drugged driving.
 From their law office in Portland, they protect people in towns like Saco and Biddeford who have been pulled over and accused of an OUI violation.

 These charges are serious and can significantly alter the course of your life if it is not defended against.
 The penalties for an OUI conviction can include fines, jail time, and license suspension.
 The trickle-down effect of this license suspension can impact your ability to get to and from work, which can create even more problems.